kofujimura/gitVis3D/README.md

 ## Licence

-Copyright (c) 2017 Ko Fujimura, Released under the MIT license.
-HTML and JavaScript source, cypherVis3D.html and cypherVis3DWebServer8080.js are MIT Licence.
+Copyright (c) 2017 Ko Fujimura, Released under the MIT license. gitVis3D.html, gitVis3D.css, gitlogConvertToNeo4jData.py and cypherVis3DWebServer8080.js are MIT Licence.

 Note that 3D models, ./models/Baynes and ./models/elexis (https://free3d.com/user/3dregenerator) are not part of this project.
 These models are examples and must be used for only personal use.

+## Acknowledgment

+This work was supported by JSPS KAKENHI Grant Number JP26330348.